VUEngine/vuengine.github.io/documentation/user-guide/stages.md

 [ParticleSystems](/documentation/api/class-particlesystem/) are a specific kind of [Actor](/documentation/api/class-actor/) whose purpose is to instantiate a peculiar kind of [Entity](/documentation/api/class-entity/): [Particles](/documentation/api/class-particle/).

-As any other [Actor](/documentation/api/class-actor/), components can be attached to [ParticleSystems](/documentation/api/class-particlesystem/) and they have their own **Spec** that adds a few attributes to control how [Particles](/documentation/api/class-particle/) are generated:
+As is the case with any [Actor](/documentation/api/class-actor/), components can be attached to [ParticleSystems](/documentation/api/class-particlesystem/) and they have their own **Spec** that adds a few attributes to control how [Particles](/documentation/api/class-particle/) are generated:

 ```cpp
 ParticleSystemROMSpec SomeParticleSystemNormalSpec =